canonical/postgresql-operator/README.md

 The PostgreSQL Operator deploys and operates the [PostgreSQL](https://www.postgresql.org/about/) database on machine clusters.

 This operator provides a Postgres database with replication enabled (one master instance and one or more hot standby replicas).
-The Operator in this repository is a Python script which wraps Postgres versions shipped by the Ubuntu focal series, providing lifecycle management and handling events (install, configure, integrate, remove).
+The Operator in this repository is a Python script which wraps Postgres versions shipped by the Ubuntu focal series, providing lifecycle management and handling events (install, configure, integrate, remove, etc).

 ## Usage